 - Police certificates from present country of residence and all countries where the applicant has lived for 6 months or more since age 16.
 (Police certificates are also required for accompanying children age 16 or older.)

 - Medical examination (with vaccinations recommended)

-- Evidence of financial support (Form I-134, Affidavit of Support may be requested)
+- Evidence of financial support (Form I-134, Declaration of Financial Support may be requested)